 - 1.5 The same method of appraisal using the SA framework of objectives and decision-aiding questions for sustainable development in the Rochford District area was used as previously in the SA of the draft DPDs.
-All potential locations would need to comply with policies on sustainable design and construction, and climate change/energy requirements.
+The SA framework of objectives and decision-aiding questions was agreed with Natural England, the Environment Agency and English Heritage in late 2005 and further refined and consulted on in 2008. - 1.6 All potential locations would need to comply with policies on sustainable design and construction, and climate change/energy requirements.
 All housing locations would contribute to meeting the SA objective relating to housing.
-Therefore, these SA objectives are common to all sites at the strategic appraisal level and were not considered in these SAs.
-Transport-related greenhouse gas emissions results correlate with the accessibility SA objective, so it is also noted that where a site performs poorly on accessibility, it is also likely to perform poorly on climate change. - 1.6 A strategic approach was taken appropriate to the Core Strategy level of plan-making and to minimise pre-empting the preparation of the Site Allocations DPD that will consider sites in more detail.
-Where particularly relevant, comment was made on comparative appraisal between sites and settlement areas.
-The appraisal was based on professional opinion, supported by evidence including the following documents: - RDC SEA Scoping Report and Baseline (Essex County Council), - RDC Core Strategy Submission Document Habitats Regulations Assessment - RDC Core Strategy Submission Development Plan Document - RDC Core Strategy Submission Document SA Report - RDC Local Development Framework Allocations DPD Discussion and Consultation document (Regulation 25) - Maps, including Rochford District replacement Local Plan Proposals Map - 1.7 Often the finding 'no significant effects identified' is given.
+Therefore, these SA objectives are common to all locations at the strategic appraisal level and were not considered in these SAs.
+Transport-related greenhouse gas emissions results correlate with the accessibility SA objective, so it is also noted that where a location performs poorly on accessibility, it is also likely to perform poorly on climate change.
+The sensitivities of the different Landscape Character Areas (LCAs) to development are given consideration under SA objective 8- landscape and townscape- for example the Crouch and Roach Farmland LCA is generally more sensitive to developments and changes in Rochford District than the South Essex Coastal Towns LCA. - 1.7 A strategic approach was taken appropriate to the Core Strategy level of plan-making and to minimise pre-empting the preparation of the Site Allocations DPD that will consider sites in more detail.
+The SA addendum should be read in conjunction with the previous SA work undertaken.
+The approach to alternatives (or options) appraisal has involved a hierarchical approach - options relating to the general approach to development and the distribution of housing between the settlements were previously appraised (refer section 4 and 5 of the SA of Rochford Core Strategy Submission Document (2009) for details, especially the Option 'general development locations' and policies H1, H2 and H3) .
+This SA Addendum has therefore considered the approach to general locations within each settlement.

+- 1.8 Where particularly relevant, comment was made on comparative appraisal between locations and settlement areas.
+The appraisal was based on professional opinion, supported by evidence including the following documents: - RDC SEA Scoping Report and Baseline (Essex County Council), - RDC Core Strategy Submission Document Habitats Regulations Assessment - RDC Core Strategy Submission Development Plan Document - RDC Core Strategy Submission Document SA Report - RDC Local Development Framework Allocations DPD Discussion and Consultation document (Regulation 25) - Maps, including Rochford District replacement Local Plan Proposals Map - 1.9 Often the finding 'no significant effects identified' is given.
 This finding is used to denote that the development of the location is unlikely to have a significant effect on the SA objective in question.
 Whilst this is the case, there may be an overall cumulative effect from the sum of all developments, for example pressures on water supply and quality- any cumulative issues of significance were considered in Section 6 of the Sustainability Appraisal Submission report.